Experience the power of intelligent test optimization with SeaLights integration! 🤓 | Check it out

 Integration Testing

-To give you an example, an integration tester wants to find out if the TweetDeck tool can still work on top of the Twitter API.
+Integration testing checks whether different parts of your system can work together.
+A system can be anything ranging from a database to an API.
+For example, an integration tester wants to find out if the TweetDeck tool can still work on top of the Twitter API.
 If both products seem to work together, the integration test has succeeded.

 This post was written by Michiel Mulders.
 Michiel is a passionate blockchain developer who loves writing technical content.
 Besides that, he loves learning about marketing, UX psychology, and entrepreneurship.
 When he’s not writing, he’s probably enjoying a Belgian beer!